CUSTOMER CARE TEAMCONTACT US

 Descend into the subterranean layers of Rome's fascinating and forgotten past

 There is another Rome underneath the city we know and love, another silent and humble city under its grandiose Renaissance and Baroque architecture.
 There are centuries of history buried in the subterranean layers beneath the churches and in the tunnels running through the Catacombs, that you will visit with us, on a captivating journey into the bowels of the earth.
-Our Underground Rome tour has been selected as one of the best walking tours in the world by Independent Traveler.
+Our Underground Rome tour was recently selected as one of the best walking tours in the world by Independent Traveler.

 There were difficult centuries for Rome, from being the capital of an immense empire to a small province under constant threat of wars and political crises.
 Even after Constantine moved the capital of the empire to Constantinople in 330 AD, Rome still numbered around 450,000 inhabitants at the beginning of the 5th century AD.
 And yet, there were no more than 25,000 inhabitants by the 8th century AD.
 This drastic decline in population with traditional political institutions falling into disuse, saw the rise of the new power of the papacy.
 Meanwhile vast areas of the city within the ancient walls were abandoned or turned into vegetable gardens, and entire structures were re-adapted, often as Christian churches.